Inayat Bunglawala: Tackling extremism together

 Despite accusations of anti-Semitism, Bunglawala was selected as one of seven "conveners" of a Home Office task force with responsibilities for tackling extremism among young Muslims.
 He rejects these accusations as a "traditional Zionist tactic" aimed to "silence critics of Israel", as he is an outspoken defender of what he considers to be Israeli oppression of Palestinians.
 Home Secretary Charles Clarke said in response: "I am grateful to the working groups for drawing up such constructive ideas.
 We look forward to continuing the dialogue with Muslim communities and supporting the work that they are undertaking.”

 Political views

 Bunglawala has commented that many Muslims believed the UK's involvement in wars against Afghanistan and Iraq were a "key contributory factor in the radicalisation" of some young Muslims, but added: "extremists often paint a very unfair picture of the West.
 We all benefit from freedoms and opportunities here that are not exactly plentiful in many Muslim countries."

 He has been a critic of US foreign policy, saying: "The US government needs to demonstrate that it is prepared to be more even-handed in its relations with Muslims and Muslim countries."
 Regarding the torture of Iraqis at Abu Ghraib by US soldiers, he said: "I think this type of activity by U.S. forces will only further anger the Muslim population of Iraq."

+Libel Wins

+In July 2008, the Daily Express newspaper published an apology to Bunglawala for publishing false allegations against him saying that they had been wrong to "allege that Mr Bunglawala was a fanatical extremist who was inciting or would condone a terrorist attack on Prince Harry.
+There was absolutely no truth in these allegations.
+Mr Bunglawala did not, and would not, condone any attack on Prince Harry; on the contrary, he consistently made clear to the media that he wanted to see the Prince and his colleagues brought home, out of harm’s way.
+We apologise unreservedly to Mr Bunglawala for the distress and embarrassment we have caused him."
+The Daily Express agreed to pay all of Bunglawala's legal costs and also paid him £45000 in damages.

+In July 2009, the Mail on Sunday newspaper published an apology to Bunglawala for publishing false allegations against him saying that "On March 15 we suggested that Inayat Bunglawala’s stabbing an intruder at his home questioned his suitability as a Government adviser on terrorism.
+In fact Mr Bunglawala acted entirely in self-defence and no charges were brought against him.
+Also, Mr Bunglawala does not support Al Qaeda or Abu Qatada as the article may have suggested.
+We apologise to Mr Bunglawala for the distress caused and have agreed to pay him damages."
+The BBC news website published a story about the false allegations against Bunglawala and the Mail on Sunday's subsequent apology and its agreement to pay Bunglawala's legal costs and also substantial damages.